Does the Feigel effect break the first law?

-That is, when boundary conditions are fully considered, the net force density on the ME fluid is zero for steady ME susceptibility (steady fields) is zero: the first law is safe!
-This agrees with Obukhov \& Hehl analysis for a ME slab and has the same physical origin.
-That the steady Feigel effect should be zero is clear from consideration of the change of momentum of the vacuum EM modes as they enter and exit the ME region via its boundaries, as shown in figure (\ref{modemomtransfer}) (Bongs, 2012).
-Right (left) travelling modes gain (lose) momentum on entry across the region $2\to1$ ($1\to2$) surface, but lose (gain) an equal and opposite amount on exit through the region $1\to2$ ($2\to1$) surface.
-The net momentum transfer is zero, so the fluid is not set into motion for steady values of the ME susceptibility (steady fields)
+i.e. the net force density on the ME fluid is zero for steady ME susceptibility (steady fields): the first law is safe!
+This agrees with the prediction of Obukhov \& Hehl for a solid ME slab \cite{ObukhovHehl08} and has the same physical origin.
+That the net force on the ME medium should be zero can also be seen in a physically more immediate way by a consideration of kinetic argument vacuum modes \cite{Bongs12}.
+Right (left) travelling modes gain (lose) momentum on entry across the 21 (12) surface, but lose (gain) equal and opposite monentum on exiting through the 12 (21) surface.
+The net momentum transfer is zero.